makersacademy/takeaway-challenge/README.md

 How to use
 -------

-* This code can be run in IRB with the following command: irb -r "./takeaway.rb"
+* Run IRB from the lib file with the following commands: `require "./takeaway.rb"` + `require "./menu.rb"`

 Task
 -----